-Design, Dining and Diapers was founded in June 2011, shortly after my daughter was born.
-I retired my leather-bound notebook, pencil skirts and heels for a life as a stay-at-home mom.
-Design, Dining and Diapers reflects what I do in a given day: creating new designs and spaces, making gluten-free meals, while changing diapers and chasing smiles.
-I love it and sometimes I have to pinch myself because I feel like I am living a dream.
-I’ve been blessed with a husband who has always pushed me to do something I’m passionate about and I can’t thank him enough for everything he does for me and giving me the opportunity to do what I love every day.
-It’s so much fun it’s hard for me to even say it’s my job :)
+Design, Dining and Diapers was founded in June 2011, shortly after her daughter was born.
+She retired her leather-bound notebook, pencil skirts and heels for a life as a stay-at-home mom.
+Design, Dining and Diapers reflects what she does in a given day: decorating her home, making gluten-free meals, while changing diapers and chasing smiles.

 Have you always loved crafts?